ruby/rbs/docs/stdlib.md

 ## Generating prototypes

-`ruby-signature` provides a tool to generate a prototype of signatures, `rbs prototype`.
+`rbs` provides a tool to generate a prototype of signatures, `rbs prototype`.
 It provides several options, `rbi` from Sorbet RBI files, `rb` from Ruby code, and `runtime` from runtime API.
 `runtime` should be the best option for standard libraries because they may be implemented in C, no Ruby source code.